phonegap/phonegap-docs/docs/3-references/developer-app/7-troubleshoot-faq.html.md

   or wireless hotspot.
 You can try contacting your IT department if you verify that it is the issue.

+  Sixth, when using a virtual machine (VM), you should configure the network adapter to appear as a separate network device.
+This means that your VM will have an IP address that is different from your host computer.
+Inside the VM network settings, this is often called a _bridged network_.

-  Sixth, when all else fails, the issue may be caused by errors in your JavaScript application.
+  Seventh, when all else fails, the issue may be caused by errors in your JavaScript application.
   A helpful way to determine this is to use the `window.onerror` function to track down your errors.

   ```